• Home

 December 17, 2012

-I had already had quite my fix of staining cabinets, and my fingernail beds had finally returned to a normal fleshy color from being perpetually stained for two months, but these errs couldn’t be ignored:
+I had already had quite my fix of staining cabinets, and my fingernail beds had finally returned to normal after being stained for two months, but the stain needed to be fixed:

 I'll need to stain this part of the cabinet that was hidden behind the backsplash.